SodaYodb/upgrade_Brutmaschine3000/README.md

 - heating algorithm based on the set value

 ## GUI
-- one color for all "buttons"
+- one color for all "buttons" with user action
 - another color for not editiable values (e.q.
 Sensor Values)